Omen vs TejoMatchups

 The Controller (Omen) vs Initiator (Tejo) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Omen's Controller abilities serve different purposes than Tejo's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

-Omen has favorable matchups against 11 agents and unfavorable matchups against 12 agents in Valorant.
-Omen's strongest matchup is against Veto with a 100.0% win rate.
-The most challenging matchup is Iso at 20.0% win rate.
+Omen has favorable matchups against 7 agents and unfavorable matchups against 19 agents in Valorant.
+Omen's strongest matchup is against Gekko with a 66.7% win rate.
+The most challenging matchup is Brimstone at 0.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |